RAbo-Github/caad002x/README.md

    of a button.
 10) AsyncTaskExample: illustrates the communication between a Main Thread and a Background Thread usind AsyncTask.
 This app also uses RecyclerView previously encountered.
+11) HandlerThread: communication between a Main Thread and a Background Thread using an Handler.
+Handlers should be used when we deal with communications that last a long time.